ChanghwaPark/CCADA/README.md

 Under review as a conference paper.

 ## Introduction
-This is the official implementation of ["Joint Contrastive Learning for Unsupervised Domain Adaptation"](https://arxiv.org/abs/2006.10297).
+This is the implementation of ["Joint Contrastive Learning for Unsupervised Domain Adaptation"](https://arxiv.org/abs/2006.10297).
 It includes all experiments reported in the paper.

 ## Requirements
 * Python 3.8